 There are a whole host of considerations involved in choosing an advanced degree program: the facilities, the faculty, the support services, and more.
 Your list is even more involved since you’re considering international locations.

 You’ve been looking into St. George’s University (SGU) and have done some initial research on the program you’re interested in attending, but you want to know more about surrounding area.
 For starters, is Grenada safe?

 You’re certainly not alone in having questions about island life.
 Trying to dig up information on everything you want to know can be both tricky and time consuming, so we’re making your life easier by compiling answers to some of the most common questions about Grenada and what it’s like to live there.
-Keep reading to learn more about everything from safety to technology while attending Caribbean med school.
+Keep reading to learn more about everything from safety to technology.

 10 Common questions about living in Grenada